Syfy, Comics, Anime, and Fantasy for the Classroom.

 However Luke learns how to deal with guilt and loss in a positive light thanks to Yoda which helps him face up not only against his father but against the thing that made him suffer which was Lord Palpatine's manipulation of him.
 That’s why when Luke burns Darth Vater’s body after he dies he appears as Anakin who is finally free from his suffering.

 These genres and mediums help children deal with grief and give them power when they feel powerless.
-Children are vulnerable beings in a terrifying world full of dangers whether environmental or from other people who inspire monsters in fantasy such as the Grand High Witch in Ronald Dahl's book a Gingerbread house with a roasting oven in in and even the But they also give them tools to survive that world; a potion turning the witches into rats, pushing the witch into to oven, the last Truffla seed, the Vobel sword, the shard, droids, and a lightsaber, a mask, or a friend like Mr.Zabladowski.
+Children are vulnerable beings in a terrifying world full of dangers whether environmental or from other people who inspire monsters in fantasy such as the Grand High Witch in Ronald Dahl's book The Witches, a Gingerbread house with a roasting oven in Hansel and Gretel, The Onceler in The Lorax, and even the Jabberwocky.
+But they also give them tools to survive that world; a potion turning the witches into rats, pushing the witch into to oven, the last Truffla seed, the Vobel sword, the shard, droids, and a lightsaber, a mask, or a friend like Mr.Zabladowski.

 --